 5. Think of Reasons Why You Shouldn’t

 Alcoholism isn’t something you develop overnight.
 Most likely, you already know all the reasons why you should quit this addiction of yours, but you lack the wisdom to do so.
-If you’re urge gets worse, you need to remind yourself of all the reasons why you shouldn’t.
+If your urge gets worse, you need to remind yourself of all the reasons why you shouldn’t.

 For instance, think of the effects on your physical health, or think about how overcoming your alcoholism could completely change your life.
 Think of all the positive reasons that refusing to let your alcohol addiction beat you, and all the reasons on why you can overcome a challenge as difficult as alcoholism.